fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Remove-AzureRmADSpCredential.md

 ## PARAMETERS

 ### -ObjectId
-The object id of the service principal to remove the credentials from.
+Specifies the object ID of the service principal that this cmdlet removes the credentials from.

 ```yaml
 Type: String